 Nightcrawler Movie Review

 Nightcrawler is nothing short of a revelation in filmmaking.
 It features a powerhouse performance by Jake Gyllenhaal and it contains both characters and an atmosphere that is completely in service to its story.
-I think if Michael Mann had made either Broadcast News or Network, this is probably what it would look like.
+I think if Michael Mann had made either Broadcast News or Network, this is probably what it would look like inflatable water slide.

 Gyllenhaal stars as Lou Bloom, a driven young man living in Los Angeles determined to do something great with his life.
 His motto is “If you want to win the lottery, you have to make the money to buy a ticket.”
 After a few unsuccessful attempts, Bloom stumbles upon the fascinating world of nighttime journalism by trying to cover all the latest headlines ranging from car accidents to deadly homicides.